18-day Shanghai Loop

 - Optional: Experience the city’s nightlife with the Shanghai Drunken Dragon Pub Crawl!
 (Only available on Saturday.
 If you arrive on a different day, then you can enjoy our alternative activity, a cruise on the Huangpu River by night.)

-Please note: Accommodation is in dorm rooms as a standard.
+Please note: Accommodation is in dorm rooms as a standard on our China tours.

 Upgrade options (to single, twin, or double rooms) are available, please contact us for more information.

 • Yulong River bike ride (Yangshuo)

 • Giant Panda Breeding and Research Centre (Chengdu)

 • Wenshu Monastery, Mao’s Statue, People’s Park and traditional tree house (Chengdu)

 • Volunteer at a local Autism Rehabilitation Centre (Chengdu)

 • National Tea or National Silk Museums (Hangzhou)